accole/Sports-Analytics/README.md

 Finding trends in sports data using different Machine Learning models.

+This project gave me useful experience in Data Cleaning from large CSV files with NaNs, and testing multiple different models to see which fits best.

 # knn_position.py

 - Attempts to model NBA positions by a players' height and weight using K Nearest Neighbors Classification.